-We are a financial holding company headquartered in Muncie, Indiana.
-Since our organization in 1982, we have grown to include 8 affiliate banks with 64 locations in 17 Indiana and 3 Ohio counties.
-In addition to our branch network, our delivery channels include ATMs, check cards, interactive voice response systems and internet technology.
+The Corporation is a diversified financial holding company headquartered in Muncie, Indiana.
+Since its organization in 1982, the Corporation has grown to include 65 banking center locations in 17 Indiana and 3 Ohio counties.
+In addition to its branch network, the Corporation's delivery channels include ATMs, check cards, interactive voice response systems and internet technology.

-Our business activities are currently limited to one significant business segment, which is community banking.
-Our financial service affiliates include eight nationally chartered banks: First Merchants Bank, N.A., The Madison Community Bank, N.A., United Communities National Bank, First National Bank, Decatur Bank and Trust Company, N.A., Frances Slocum Bank & Trust Company, N.A., Lafayette Bank and Trust Company, N.A. and Commerce National Bank.
+The Corporation's business activities are currently limited to one significant business segment, which is community banking.
+As of March 31, 2007, the Corporation's financial service affiliates included eight nationally chartered banks: First Merchants Bank, National Association, The Madison Community Bank, National Association, United Communities National Bank, The First National Bank of Portland, Decatur Bank and Trust Company, National Association, Frances Slocum Bank & Trust Company, National Association, Lafayette Bank and Trust Company, National Association and Commerce National Bank.
 The banks provide commercial and retail banking services.
-In addition, our trust company, multi-line insurance company and title company provide trust asset management services, retail and commercial insurance agency services and title services, respectively.
+In addition, the Corporation's trust company, multi-line insurance company and a title company provide trust asset management services, retail and commercial insurance agency services and title services, respectively.